Child & Youth Health

 Clinical Handbook for Sickle Cell Disease Vaso-occlusive Crisis

-Last updated on February 3, 2023 Sickle cell disease (SCD) causes intermittent and recurrent acute pain episodes as a result of vaso-occlusion.
+Sickle cell disease (SCD) causes intermittent and recurrent acute pain episodes as a result of vaso-occlusion.
 These episodes, referred to as ‘vaso-occlusive crises’ (VOC), are the most common reason for emergency department (ED) visits and hospitalizations for patients with SCD.
-Ensuring that patients receive timely, effective pain relief is …
+Ensuring that patients receive timely, effective pain relief is one of the most important elements

 Clinical Handbook for Sickle Cell Disease Vaso-occlusive Crisis Read More »